thriveweb/sailinginparadise/content/happySailors/2019-07-02-corporate-events.md

       https://ucarecdn.com/2349576f-56d2-4e2b-8657-578a4a5efa89/-/crop/1068x1231/0,369/-/preview/
   - image: 'https://ucarecdn.com/063d7e34-0393-4864-91ee-f25fde8bf46c/'
 ---
-Sometimes planning corporate events can be overwhelming and stressful.
-Our team do as much as we can to take away any stress and look after you just like we did with Tash and her colleagues, which was a success.
-From the beginning with organizing the event/catering, right until the very end when you don’t want to get off the boat!
+Sometimes planning corporate events can be time consuming and stressful.
+Our team do as much as we can to simplify the process in hosting an event on board to ensure your event runs smoothly.
+From the organisation of catering/beverages/crew, right until the very end when you don’t want to get off the boat!